CPAN-API/metacpan-developer/README.md

     It's good practice to add the new modules to the cpanfile in the respective repository.
 And do a carton install as above.

     - metacpan-web is the web front end
-        - mounted as /home/metacpan/metacpan.org
+        - mounted as /home/vagrant/metacpan-web
-        - ./bin/carton exec bin/daemon-control.pl restart
+        - sudo service starman_metacpan-web restart
     - cpan-api is the backend that talks to the elasticsearch
-        - mounted as /home/metacpan/api.metacpan.org
+        - mounted as /home/vagrant/metacpan-api
-        - ./bin/carton exec bin/daemon-control.pl restart
+        - sudo service starman_metacpan-api restart
     - metacpan-puppet is the sysadmin/server setup
         - mounted as /etc/puppet
         - /etc/puppet/run.sh